-Ambiguities.
-Since we can only compute approximate solutions to the multilabel segmentation problem, results come with certain ambiguities.
+Since we can only compute approximate solutions to the multi-label segmentation problem, results come with certain ambiguities.
 The commonly used α -expansion and Fast-PD algorithms are based on iteratively solving binary problems.
 In each step, each pixel is allowed to choose between its current label and a fixed label α .
-As we show in Figure 5, results may therefore depend on the order the labels α are chosen and also on the initialization.
+As we show in Fig. 5, results may therefore depend on the order the labels α are chosen and also on the initialization.
 In the PDE domain ambiguities arise after the optimization stage, when the globally optimal solution of the relaxed problem is binarized to obtain a feasible labeling of the original problem.
-The results, however, do not depend on the initialization of the algorithm due to the convexity of the relaxations.
+The results, however, do not depend on the initializations.